We grow arugula year-round in our garden. And this flavorful leafy salad green has become one of our favorites.

 - How to grow arugula for continual harvest

 How to plant arugula seeds

-Start planting seeds in starter pots indoors 6-8 weeks before last frost or directly outdoors (in situ) 1-2 weeks before last frost.
+Start planting seeds in starter pots indoors 6-8 weeks before the last frost or directly outdoors (in situ) 1-2 weeks before the last frost.

-During warm weather arugula plants have a tendency to get stressed, bolt and set flowers prematurely.
-When the plant bolts the growth of new tender leaves will stop and the existing leaves turn bitter in taste.
+During warm weather, arugula plants have a tendency to get stressed, bolt, and set flowers prematurely.
+When the plant bolts, the growth of new tender leaves will stop, and the existing leaves turn bitter.

 If planting in rows, space rows approximately 40 cm / 15 inches apart.

-Arugula plants develop shallow root systems why it is important to keep on top of watering to keep soil at a consistent moisture for your plants to grow and thrive.
+Arugula plants develop shallow root systems why it is crucial to water to keep the soil at a consistent moisture for your plants to grow and thrive.
 Bottom watering the pots is another technique to help ensure that the soil absorbs enough moisture.

 Arugula seeds have a high germination rate and results of 80% or more are not unusual.
 Germination starts between 5 – 15 days to complete.

 We have arugula growing in raised garden beds, pots, containers, and ebb and flow hydroponic grow systems.
 Here are 4 tried and tested ways how to grow arugula at home – indoors as well as outdoors.

 1. How to grow arugula in your vegetable garden